Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 Changed and unchanged the rotation of the PCC to maximize counts, measuring in HH basis with QP -> 0 and UVHWP -> 45, other settings at phi_plus calibrated.
 Got 3033+/-17 counts as maximum and left it there.

 Upon recalibration we changed the UVHWP to -112.72137692100124.
 Tons of errrors with QP motor.
 Could be worth analyzing.
 Changed PCC to 2.94736842105263, and QP to -22.727.

+# 5/28/2024
+MP: Paco, Lev, Stu

+Got four points of phi bell at 45 deg before QP died, this was after spending first half of day troubleshooting low counts.
+Came into a warm room (20.4 deg) so hoping that did not affect our data.